gantry/docs/pages/01.gantry5/01.basics/09.terminology/docs.md

 ### Outline

+{% set tab1 %}

 An **Outline** is essentially a style specific to one or more areas of your site.
 In Joomla, these styles are traditionally created in the **Template Manager** by duplicating an installed theme.
 This principal is very much the same in Gantry 5, however because we have integrated a global default as well as several system-specific styles that do not appear in the Template Manager, we decided to give them a more appropriate name of Outline.

 Each Outline can have its own set of Style, Particle, and Layout settings.
 An Outline can also be assigned to specific pages, such as the **Home** or **Contact** page, giving them a unique look that sits apart from the rest of your site.

 The **Base Outline** acts as the global default by which all other unassigned Outlines are based.
 This Outline can't be assigned to any pages as it merely acts as a set of defaults which are overridden by other Outlines.

+{% endset %}
+{% set tab2 %}

+An **Outline** creates a set of standard settings for the layout, particle(s), widget position(s), any scripting, and style of an area of your site.
+Outlines can be assigned to a specific page or several pages depending on your needs.
+This enables you to apple different styles and layout configurations to different pages (or types of pages) with ease.

+The **Base Outline** acts as the global default by which all other Outlines are based.
+Any setting not specified in another outline is deferred to this outline.

+{% endset %}
+{{ gravui_tabs({'Joomla':tab1, 'WordPress':tab2}) }}

 ![Creating a Outline](getting_started_3.png) {.border .shadow}